thiago4go/memory-system-rag-for-ai/AI_OPERATIONAL_PROTOCOL.md

 2.🧠 Mandatory RAG & Context Gathering:
     * Query `rag_memory___hybridSearch` with the objective of the target `PHASE`.
     * Analyze `criticalFindings.md` for relevant wisdom.
     * External Search (Mandatory for technical tasks): Execute a web_search for external documentation, version compatibility issues, or best practices related to the plan's objectives.
+Fecht and read at least 3 sources.
 3.Generate PLAN: Create a new `PLAN` Work Item in `plans/inprogress/`.
     Tooling: `make new-plan epic="<parent_epic_filename>"`
     Content: Define YAML (`type: plan`, `parent_epic`), then populate the file with a full list of `STEPs`, each initialized to `#status:pending`.